eduardosilva/zod/README.md

 * **-o, --output**: Output directory for the music and separated steams
 * **-f, --filename**:  Filename template for the music and separated stems.
 You can use `%(title)s`, `%(artist)s`, `%(album)s` and `%(date)s` to include metadata in the filename.
 Default is `%(artist)s`-`%(title)s`

+## Environment Variables

+You can actually configure Zod with environment variables.

+### ZOD_MODEL_FOLDER

+Used to overwrite the molder folder path used by `deezer/spleeter`

 ## Technical Details

 This application uses the following tools and technologies: